Expungement vs. Order of Nondisclosure in Texas

 Filing for an Order of Nondisclosure in Texas

 • Confirm your eligibility – Make sure your offense and case outcome qualify.
-Usually, only deferred adjudications or first-time misdemeanor convictions qualify for nondisclosure orders.
+Usually, only deferred adjudications or some first-time misdemeanor convictions qualify for nondisclosure orders.

 • Finish any waiting period – Some offenses require a waiting period (typically 2–5 years) after you complete your sentence or probation before you can seek a nondisclosure order.